Ansible: Orson Scott Card's works

 American author Orson Scott Card in his Ender's Game novels used the term "ansible" as an unofficial name for the "Philotic Parallax Instantaneous Communicator" device, which transmits information across infinite distances with no time delay.
-In the first Ender's Game novel (1985), Colonel Graff states that "somebody dredged the name ansible out of an old book somewhere".
+In the first Ender's Game novel (published in 1985), Colonel Graff states that "somebody dredged the name ansible out of an old book somewhere".
 In an answer on the question-and-answer website Quora, Card explained why he chose to appropriate LeGuin's term "ansible" instead of developing a new in-universe name for one:

-In a FTL universe, you have several levels.
+In an FTL universe, you have several levels.
 [If you] can travel hyperfast, but no radio signal can outstrip [outrun] your ship, [then] you have to carry the mail with you.
 It's like the way things were between Europe and America before the laying of the successful transatlantic cable.
 But once it was laid, messages could be sent long before a ship could make the passage.
 That is like the ansible universe in Ursula K. LeGuin's early Hainish novels.
 Since I needed to use exactly that rule set, why not use the word – an excellent word – which I apply in the same way we all say 'robot,' an invented word that has entered the language, [and thereby] pay tribute to the writer from whose works I learned the word.

 Card's ansible in the Ender's Game universe works via fictional subatomic particles called philotes.
 The two quarks inside a pi meson can be separated by an arbitrary distance, while remaining connected by "philotic rays".
 Card's version of the ansible also features in the video game Advent Rising, which he helped write the story for.

-Usage by Other Authors
+Usage by other authors

-Usage of "Ansible" or Derived Terms
+Usage of "ansible" or derived terms

 Numerous other writers have included ansibles.
 Notable examples include: